tomperrine/multics-in-gcp/README.md

     $ ./launch-multics.sh

-You will see the script create the GCP instance, install and update Ubuntu, and begin to install all the packages needed for "simh".
-Then it will actually install "simh", gather the Multics distibution and configuration data, and run Multics *twice*.
+You will see the script create the GCP instance, install and update Ubuntu, and begin to install all the packages needed for "dps8m".
+Then it will actually install "dps8m", gather the Multics distibution and configuration data, and run Multics *twice*.

 Note that the system will start from the disk image provided with the